tarantool/doc/doc/reference/reference_sql/sql-features.rst

 This section compares Tarantool's features with SQL:2016's "Feature taxonomy and definition for mandatory features".

-For each feature in that list, there will be a simple example SQL statement.
+For each feature in that list, there is a simple example SQL statement.
-If Tarantool appears to handle the example, it will be marked "Okay", else it will be marked "No".
+If Tarantool appears to handle the example, it is marked "OK", otherwise it is marked "No".

 E011, Numeric data types